Page

 This implementation is heavily inspired by "Functional Programming in Scala", by Chiusano and Bjarnason (2014).

-$ opam pin add zlist <TOP-LEVEL SOURCE DIRECTORY>
+$ opam pin add zlist <TOP-LEVEL SOURCE DIRECTORY>then build the package:

 type 'a t =